 You and the tenants can go through the property once the fire officer has deemed it is safe.
 This way you can assess the damages, and the tenants can gather their personal belongings and do an inventory.

 Be sure that you photograph all the damage.
 You, the landlord, are responsible for the needed repairs after a rental property fire claim.
 That doesn’t mean you have to pay for everything.
-If you have appropriate landlord’s homeowners’ insurance, it will defray most of the costs.
+If you have appropriate landlord’s dwelling fire policy insurance, it will defray some of the costs.

 The only thing the tenant is responsible for is replacing their own lost or damaged property.
 This is not the case, however, if it can be proven that they caused the fire, either by their actions or neglect.
-Usually, your insurance agent and the tenant’s agent will determine who is responsible for specific damages.
+Usually, your insurance adjuster and the Fire Marshall will determine who is responsible for specific damages.

 Finally, make sure that everyone working on inspections checks for hidden damages like smoke, soot, and water damage.